Inclusion Zone - with Miss Glover

 Keep scrolling for new content!

 Welcome to Blueberry Park Inclusion Zone.
-A place where the parents and carers of our learners with additional needs can find extra hints and tips to help with home schooling and supporting children with a new routine and way of learning and progressing.
-These resources will be in addition to the quality activities that your child's class teacher will be adding to class pages.
+A place where the parents and carers of our learners with additional needs can find extra hints and tips to help with blended learning, home schooling and supporting children with a new routine and way of learning and progressing.
+In cases of home schooling, these resources will be in addition to the quality activities that your child's class teacher will be adding to class pages.

-Over the coming weeks I will add a variety of resources, ideas, activities and useful websites!
-I will also regularly post on Instagram, directing you to things that I think may be useful.
+Over the coming academic year I will add a variety of resources, ideas, activities and useful websites!
+I will also regularly post on Instagram and Twitter, directing you to things that I think may be useful.
 I will post things that can be easily adapted with the equipment that you may have in your home.
 You can also use some of these suggestions with children without any additional needs, depending on their age and academic level.

 Please remember that children with Special Educational Needs are all individual and what may be useful for one child may not be as helpful to another.
 Do not worry, have a go and tweak things to suit your child.
 You do not need to try all of the suggestions, pick and mix and have fun with it!